GoogleCloudPlatform/community/tutorials/mongodb-atlas-appengineflex-nodejs-app/index.md

 ### Part 2: Configuring our Google Cloud Platform Account

-1. Go to cloud.google.com and login with your google account.
-If you don't have a google account, please create a free trial account by following instructions at this [link](https://console.cloud.google.com/freetrial).
+1. Go to cloud.google.com and login with your Google account.
+If you don't have a Google account, please create a free trial account by following instructions at this [link](https://console.cloud.google.com/freetrial).

 2. If not already there, go to https://console.cloud.google.com/